nsrisanjay/1st_RAG/README.md

 * Whenever a query is passed related to a food item and their respective sugar levels , similarity search is done in the vectorDB and top_K responses are given out.
 These responses have the highest probability wrt the query.
 * This type of app may especially be used for diabetic patients who need to be conscious about the sugar levels in the food that they take.
+* To achieve this I used LangChain.js which is a library that helps us build generative AI solutions.